 Yellowstone is the second largest national park in the lower 48 states of America.
 It has 5 entrances spanning the compass points, hundreds of amazing geothermal features and a handful of resort towns all connected by its Grand Loop Road.
 But what if you’ll be flying into the area?
 Which airports near Yellowstone should you use for domestic or international travel?
 Well, the good news is you have plenty of excellent options.

 Split between visits in October 2019 and April 2021, we’ve spent a total of 7 full days in Yellowstone National Park.
-Both times we visited the park we drove across from South Dakota’s Black Hills as part of much longer road trip routes, which included exploring the areas around Yellowstone including Montana, Wyoming, Idaho and Utah.
-So we have a lot of experience in this part of the country.
+Both times we drove across from South Dakota’s Black Hills as part of much longer road trip routes, which included exploring Montana, Wyoming, Idaho and Utah.
+So we have a lot of experience in this part of the country!
+Here’s our comprehensive first time visitor guide to Yellowstone to help with planning your trip.

 Travel Tip: Remember, you don’t necessarily have to fly into and out from the same airport.
 You can hire a car at one airport and drop it off at another airport, which can increase your efficiency and give you added flexibility with your travel itinerary.